“Don’t cry because it’s over; smile because it happened.”

 We grew close as a family that day, and I smile as I think back on that moment when I learned they can handle me, whether or not I am in control.

-Don’t cry because it is over; smile because we learn lessons
+Smile because we learn lessons

 The most common reason that people cry is that they are sad.